isomerpages/cris-precise/_for-collaborators/Call for Proposals (CFP)/FAQs.md

 <h4><strong>2.
 What costs should I budget for?</strong></h4>
 <p>Budget for research activities and compute-related costs including analyses
 on the TRUST platform.
-For TRUST costs, please refer to TRUST website for the <a href="https://trustplatform.sg/member-dashboard/chargingframework/charging-general/" rel="noopener noreferrer nofollow" target="_blank">Charging Framework</a> (available after registering as a TRUST member).</p>
+For TRUST costs, please refer to TRUST website for their <a href="https://trustplatform.sg/member-dashboard/chargingframework/charging-general/" rel="noopener noreferrer nofollow" target="_blank">Charging Framework</a> (available after registering as a TRUST member).</p>
 <h3>Publication Requirements</h3>
 <h4><strong>1.
 What publications require review?</strong></h4>